 HH35 MEng Mechanical Engineering / Naval Engineering (4 yrs)

-A four-year programme, which has been developed in conjunction with the Royal Navy to provide detailed understanding of marine systems engineering balanced with a broad-based training in the key principles of mechanical engineering.
+This four-year course has been developed in conjunction with the Royal Navy to provide a detailed understanding of marine systems engineering balanced with a broad-based training in the key principles of mechanical engineering.

 All undergraduate applications should be made through the Universities and Colleges Admissions Service (UCAS).
 Click on the How to Apply tab of the navigation menu on this page for detailed information on how to apply and further details about UCAS' website, phone and contact details.
 Specific application deadlines are available on the UCAS website.